TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Our Proposed Design

 According to Section~\ref{sec:gsp}, GSP is designed to effectively handle the AMR level with high data density to prevent the negative impact of data partitioning without the use of SHE.
 In contrast, the data partition methods such as AKDTree require small blocks to be compressed together without SHE, which can significantly decrease prediction accuracy, as shown in Section~\ref{sec:sle}.
 However, the negative impact on prediction accuracy caused by the partition can be eliminated by using SHE to compress each small block produced by the partition, which incurs little overhead, while GSP introduces significant overhead to the data size.
 As shown in Figure~\ref{fig:tt}, OpST+ and AKDTree+ outperform GSP across all the densities.
 As a result, the improved partition strategies using SHE can be a viable alternative to GSP for all levels.

-In summary, our proposed hybrid compression approach is described as follows. \begin{enumerate}[topsep=0pt,partopsep=1ex,parsep=0pt] \item When the density is smaller than $T = 50\%$, we use OpST+ to remove empty regions and then compress; \item When the density is larger than $T = 50\%$, we use AKDTree+ to remove empty regions and then compress. \end{enumerate}
+In summary, for Lor/Reg (with SLE), our proposed hybrid compression approach is described as follows. \begin{enumerate}[topsep=0pt,partopsep=1ex,parsep=0pt] \item When the density is smaller than $T_0 = 50\%$, we use OpST+ to remove empty regions and then compress; \item When the density is larger than $T_0 = 50\%$, we use AKDTree+ to remove empty regions and then compress. \end{enumerate}

+For the Interp algorithm, we will select from our proposed methods: \textit{OpST}, \textit{AKDTree}, and \textit{GSP}, based on the data density.
+It is worth noting that we do not employ the SHE approach for the Interp algorithm due to its negligible improvement, as discussed at the end of Section~\ref{sec:sle}.

+To determine the appropriate threshold $T_1$ for transitioning between OpST and AKDTree, we conducted a series of experiments, as depicted in Figure~\ref{fig:tt2}.
+These figures reveal that both OpST and AKDTree also deliver nearly equivalent compression performance on the Interp algorithm across all six AMR levels, each from different timesteps and with varied densities.
+Based on these findings, we recommend setting $T_1 = 50\%$ when selecting between OpST and AKDTree, consistent with our approach for Lor/Reg, aiming to enhance processing speed.

+Next, to determine the threshold $T_2$ for switching between AKDTree and GSP, we also evaluate them on different datasets with different densities.
+As shown in Figure~\ref{fig:tt2}, when the density is relatively low, AKDTree outperforms GSP with respect to both bit-rate and PSNR; when the density gets higher and higher, GSP gradually outperforms AKDTree.
+We also observe that AKDTree and GSP have similar compression performance when the density is around 85\%.
+Thus, we use $T_2$ = 85\% to choose AKDTree or GSP.

+Therefore, our proposed hybrid compression approach for the Interp algorithm is: \begin{enumerate}[topsep=0pt,partopsep=1ex,parsep=0pt] \item When the density is smaller than $T_1$, we will use OpST to remove empty regions before compression; \item When the density is between $T_1$ and $T_2$, we will use AKDTree to remove empty regions before compression; \item When the density is larger $T_2$, we will use GSP to pad appropriate values before compression. \end{enumerate}

+It is evident that, compared to the Lor/Reg with SHE, GSP once again proves beneficial for Interp.
+The core reason is that, for Lor/Reg, we can use SHE to fully mitigate the impact of partitioning as just mentioned.
+Interp's global spatial information/locality inevitably gets disrupted by partitioning.
+GSP can thus be applied to the AMR level with high data density to counteract the effects of partitioning, while also minimizing data size overhead.